gderecho/avl/README.md

-# avl
+# red-black
-A vanilla C implementation of the classic AVL tree
+A vanilla C implementation of the classic red-black tree